 LOVE THIS ART LIGHT

 These wireless art lights are awesome.
 When we entertain, we have this on and it adds such a warm and cozy feel to the room.
 It’s beyond easy to hang and just takes a couple of batteries.
 You can set it on a timer or just use the remote to turn it on and off.
 Highly recommend.
-The frames are no longer sold, but these are similar.
+The frames are a favorite of mine.
+They are 20 x 20 with a 5 x 7 opening.
 The artwork are free pieces I found online and had printed at FedEx.

 AN UNEXPECTED TOUCH